TEKAPO SKI CLUB HISTORY

 A huge thank you to Ken, Shane & their awesome team.

-The Retreat will be open from December 2020 for anyone to book - we are open to everyone & look forward to many years of fun & laughter together being back in Lake Tekapo.
+We look forward to many years of fun & laughter together being back in Lake Tekapo.